-The International Tibet Network (previously called the International Tibet Support Network) was established at a conference of Tibet Support Groups in Berlin in May 2000 to provide a mechanism for campaign development, co-ordination and capacity building for the worldwide Tibet Support Groups and Tibetan Associations.
+The International Tibet Network was established at a conference of Tibet Support Groups in Berlin in May 2000 to provide a mechanism for campaign development, co-ordination and capacity building for the worldwide Tibet Support Groups and Tibetan Associations

-The network existed largely as a voluntary body until 2005, when funding was secured for a major shift in the capacity of the Network to fulfill its objectives.
-The Secretariat's current staff positions include an Executive Director, an International Coordinator, a Campaigns Coordinator, Regional Coordinators in Asia and Latin America and a Secretariat Assistant.
+The Network existed largely as a voluntary body until 2005, when funding was secured for a major shift in the capacity of the Network to fulfill its objectives.
+The Secretariat’s current staff positions include an Executive Director, an International Coordinator, a Campaigns Coordinator and Regional Coordinators in Asia and Latin America.

 The International Tibet Network’s Mission Statement is as follows: